 A prior authorization request must include the following:

-- Name, date of birth, sex, and identification number of the member
+- Name, date of birth, gender, and identification number of the member

-- Name, address, phone and fax number and signature, if applicable, of the referring practitioner or provider
+- Name, phone and fax number of the referring/ordering practitioner or provider

-- Name, address, phone and fax number of the consulting practitioner or provider
+- Name, phone and fax number of the servicing practitioner or provider (place of service)

 - Reason for the request

-- Presentation of supporting objective clinical information, such as clinical notes, laboratory and imaging studies, and treatment dates, as applicable for the request
+- Clinical information including but not limited to: supporting objective clinical information, such as clinical notes, laboratory and imaging studies, and treatment dates, as applicable for the request

 All clinical information must be submitted with the original request.Nonparticipating providers must obtain prior authorization before rendering any service other than emergency and self-referral services.